elcorto/nmbx/README.md

 * `SlopeRise`: `last - tol > prev`
 * `SlopeZero`: `|last - prev| < tol`

-where `last` and `prev` are the mean over the last and previous non-overlapping windows of `wlen` points each.
-To change the mean to, say, the median, set `reduction=np.median`.
+where `last` and `prev` are the median (default) over the last and previous non-overlapping windows of `wlen` points each.
+To change the median to, say, the mean, set `reduction=np.mean`.

 Here are some results (from `examples/convergence.py`) with noise-free and noisy histories, where we explore the parameters `wlen`, `tol` and `wait`.
 Blue points are the histories.
 The other points indicate when `check()` is True.
 The points marked with vertical dashed lines are the *first* points where the check is True, i.e. where you would break out of the training loop.
+If no colored points show up, then this means that the corresponding parameter setting leads to no convergence detection.

 ![](doc/pics/conv_no_noise.png)
 ![](doc/pics/conv_noise.png)

+We observe that `SlopeZero` is pretty robust against noise, while `SlopeRise` works if parameters are chosen accordingly.

+Here are some recommendations:

+* Use `wlen` > 1 (smoothing) and `wait` > 1 ("patience").
+* When data is noisy, raise `tol` to prevent too early / false convergence detection.
+* There is no free lunch, parameters need to be tuned to the use case at hand.
+  Do not blindly apply convergence detection.
+The technique is suited for many similar training runs, where you have an idea of when convergence occurs.

+The value of convergence detection is that you have a defined and transparent *criterion*, which is more scientific than statements such as "we trained with Adam for 400 epochs".